break-free/aws_infra/README.md

     ```
 # Next step
 You should now be able to deploy K8 apps with `kubectl`

+A sample app and with public ingress is provided in `/test app`

 # Resource
 * [Amazon EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/eks-ug.pdf)